Branches

 rust-next

 , i.e. giving early access to features.
-This may include Rust-related changes from other subsystems. - Providing extra testing to patches by making them easily available to more developers.
+This may include Rust-related changes from other subsystems, but it is not intended to cover our topic branches. - Providing extra testing to patches by making them easily available to more developers.

 Note that this branch may be updated/rebased frequently and it might be gone in the future.